apache/nuttx/configs/README.txt

 		CONFIG_NET_MULTICAST - Outgoing multi-cast address support
 		CONFIG_NET_FWCACHE_SIZE - number of packets to remember when looking for duplicates

+	SLIP Driver.
+SLIP supports point-to-point IP communications over a serial port.
+The default data link layer for uIP is Ethernet.
+If CONFIG_NET_SLIP is defined in the NuttX configuration file, then SLIP will be supported.
+		The basic differences between the SLIP and Ethernet configurations is that when SLIP is selected:

+		* The link level header (that comes before the IP header) is omitted.
+		* All MAC address processing is suppressed.
+		* ARP is disabled.

+		If CONFIG_NET_SLIP is not selected, then Ethernet will be used (there is no need to define anything special in the configuration file to use Ethernet -- it is the default).

+		CONFIG_NET_SLIP -- Enables building of the SLIP driver.
+SLIP requires at least one IP protocols selected and the following additional network settings: CONFIG_NET_NOINTS and CONFIG_NET_MULTIBUFFER.
+		  CONFIG_NET_BUFSIZE *must* be set to 296.
+Other optional configuration settings that affect the SLIP driver: CONFIG_NET_STATISTICS.
+		  Default: Ethernet

+		If SLIP is selected, then the following SLIP options are available:

+		CONFIG_CLIP_NINTERFACES -- Selects the number of physical SLIP interfaces to support.
+Default: 1
+		CONFIG_SLIP_STACKSIZE -- Select the stack size of the SLIP RX and TX tasks.
+Default: 2048
+		CONFIG_SLIP_DEFPRIO - The priority of the SLIP RX and TX tasks.
+		  Default: 128

 	UIP Network Utilities
 		CONFIG_NET_DHCP_LIGHT - Reduces size of DHCP